Updated: Dec 10, 2020

-One of the guys was to stay, having to end his trip early because of severe back spasms.
+One of the guys was going to stay in Concepcion, having to end his trip early because of severe back spasms.

 Wandering the streets in the fading light, I grabbed a few images before settling into the hostel that night.
 Looking at the map, it felt good to see that finally I was about half way down the length of Chile.
 Having spent so much time on repair issues, each time I’d look at a map and how far north I still was, it would seem I’d never get to Ushuaia.

-From Concepcion, Osorno was now in striking distance - the jumping off point for either Bariloche, Argentina or the beginning of the lakes region in the more remote area of southern Chile.
+From Concepcion, the town Osorno was now in striking distance - the jumping off point for either east to Bariloche, Argentina or south for the beginning of the lakes region in the more remote area of southern Chile.
 Either way, the doorstep to Ushuaia.

-I chose to head for the smaller town of Valdivia with less of a busy city feel.
+I chose to head for the smaller town of Valdivia to stay, north of Osorno with less of a busy city feel.
 The highway south was filled with SUV’s and family vans stuffed with luggage and people, heading for vacations somewhere ahead.
-On the opposite side, a continuous stream of clean and new adventure bikes were heading north, with couples and their gear returning from said vacations.
+On the opposite side of the highway, a continuous stream of clean and new adventure bikes were heading north, with couples and their gear returning from said vacations.

 More and more trees appeared, with logging trucks loaded and trailing clouds of sawdust.
 The temperatures were getting cooler and the scenery reminded me of Canada, replete with grey skies and threatening rains.